Mohammeddaniyal/daniyal-orm/README.md

 ## ✨ Features (Updated)

 - **Annotation Mapping**
-  Use `@Table`, `@Column`, `@PrimaryKey`, `@AutoIncrement`, and `@ForeignKey` annotations to declaratively map your Java classes and their fields to MySQL tables and columns.
-The framework processes these at runtime via reflection to generate queries and manage data.
+  Use `@Table`, `@Column`, `@PrimaryKey`, `@AutoIncrement`, and `@ForeignKey` annotations to declaratively map your Java classes and fields to MySQL tables.
+The framework processes these at runtime via reflection to generate SQL and manage persistence.

 - **Schema-Aware Metadata Loading**
-  On startup, Daniyal-ORM scans the connected database schema via JDBC metadata APIs, caching table, column, primary key, and foreign key info.
-This eliminates redundant manual schema configuration and keeps your entity classes in sync with the database.
+  On startup, Daniyal-ORM scans your database schema via JDBC metadata APIs, caching table, column, primary key, and foreign key information.
+This eliminates redundant manual configuration and keeps entities in sync with your DB.

 - **Entity Validation**
-  Before runtime operations, the framework validates entity class structures against the actual database schema.
-Checks include primary key presence, foreign key relations, column nullability, and data types.
-This early validation prevents common runtime errors.
+  Validates entity classes against the real DB schema: checks for PKs, FKs, nullability, and type mismatches.
+Early validation blocks common errors and ensures model reliability.

 - **Auto-Increment Primary Key Support**
-  Insert operations request generated keys from the database, and Daniyal-ORM automatically retrieves these values, type-converts them, and sets them on the applicable entity fields using reflection.
-This keeps entity state consistent with database state seamlessly.
+  When saving entities, Daniyal-ORM fetches auto-generated primary keys, converts types as needed, and sets PK fields in your objects using reflection.
+Entity state always matches the DB, even for new inserts.

+- **Update and Delete Operations**
+  Update and delete support is now fully integrated:
+  - Call `update(entity)` to update existing rows, automatically mapping provided values to the correct columns and using the primary key for the `WHERE` clause.
+  - Call `delete(entity)` to remove rows by primary key—just provide an entity instance with its PK set.

 - **Simple Session Management**
-  Open and close database connection sessions explicitly with `begin()` and `end()`, ensuring controlled transactional operations.
+  Explicit connection sessions: use `begin()` to start, perform CRUD, then `end()` to close safely.
+No hidden transactions.

 - **Reflection-Driven CRUD Operations**
-  Reflection with cached field lookups is used to read and write entity attributes efficiently, minimizing overhead and boilerplate code in CRUD methods like `save()`.
+  CRUD (`save`, `update`, `delete`, `query`) uses reflection with field caching, reducing boilerplate and keeping operations efficient.

 - **Config File Based Setup**
-  Database connection parameters, including JDBC driver class, connection URL, username/password, and entity base package, are configured in a `conf.json` file for easy customization without code changes.
+  All DB connection parameters and base package for entities are defined in a single `conf.json` file, making configuration simple and code-free.

 ---